Skip to main content

 What Is Tax Evasion?

-The tax code is extremely complex, so it’s not a surprise when mistakes are made on tax returns.
-That’s not a crime.
-But purposefully under-reporting income or claiming deductions you’re not entitled to receive is tax evasion, and it’s a serious offense.
+The tax code is extremely complex, so it's not a surprise when mistakes are made on tax returns.
+That's not a crime.
+But intentionally under-reporting taxable income or claiming deductions you're not entitled to receive is tax evasion, and it's a serious offense.

-The IRS defines tax evasion as the failure to pay or the deliberate underpayment of taxes.
+The Internal Revenue Service (IRS) defines tax evasion as the failure to pay or the deliberate underpayment of federal income taxes.
 Anyone found guilty of tax evasion faces hefty fines, prison time, or both.
-Let’s take a closer look at what is tax evasion so you know where to draw the line.
+Let's take a closer look at what tax evasion is so you know where to draw the line.

 Two Types of Tax Evasion

-The IRS recognizes two different forms of tax evasion: evasion of assessment and evasion of payment.
+Tax evasion is defined under U.S.C.
+Title 26, Section 7201, which lists two different forms of tax evasion: evasion of assessment and evasion of payment.
 If a person transfers assets to prevent the IRS from determining their true tax liability, they have attempted to evade assessment.
-If a person hides their assets after a tax becomes due and owing, an attempt to evade payment has occurred.
+If a person hides their assets after a tax becomes due and owed, an attempt to evade payment has occurred.

 Evasion of Assessment

-The taxpayer must perform some action that is focused on defeating the assessment of a tax.
-Requires more than a proof of negligence.
-An intentional under-reporting qualifies as an attempt to evade.
+The taxpayer must perform some action focused on defeating the assessment of a tax.
+This requires the IRS to do more than prove you were negligent.
+An intentional under-reporting qualifies as an attempt to evade assessment.

 Evasion of Payment

-Affirmative acts to evade payment generally involve concealment of money or assets with which the tax could be paid.
-Such an act could also take the form of removing the assets from the reach of the IRS, such as in a foreign bank account.
-Simply failing to pay taxes owed, is not evasion of payment.
-An example of evasion of payment is concealing assets in a family member’s bank account.
+Affirmative acts to evade payment generally involve the concealing of money or assets with which the tax could be paid from tax authorities.
+Such an act could also take the form of removing assets from the reach of the IRS, such as moving reported income into a foreign bank account in a country recognized as a tax haven.
+Non-payment of taxes owed is not evasion of payment.

-Having errors on your return or unpaid taxes is not enough for a finding of tax evasion.
-The federal rules state that a person with a tax deficiency is guilty only when there’s an affirmative act to evade the assessment or payment of taxes.
+The IRS finding that you made errors on your return or had unpaid taxes during an audit is not enough to find you have committed a tax crime.
+The federal rules state that a person with a tax deficiency is only guilty of illegal activity when there's an affirmative act to evade the assessment or payment of taxes.
 Plus, that affirmative act must be intentionally performed.

 Here are some actions that federal courts have found to be tax evasion: